Luke-Parkin/softend-assignment/README.md

    PGUSER='YOUR-DB-USER'
    PGPASSWORD='YOUR-DB-PASSWORD'

-   Ensure the 'PROD' environment variable is set.
+   Ensure the 'PROD' environment variable is set to 'TRUE'